 Others can be folded, moved, and stored away without any trouble.
 If you have ample space, static tables tend to be sturdier.

 However, if you need to save some room when you’re not using an inversion table, foldable ones may help you save space.

 Inversion tables also come in different sizes, so make sure your space can accommodate the height, width, and depth.
 And that those measurements can help you!

 Inversion must be done gradually.
 For this reason, it’s essential that your inversion table is flexible and allows for a range of best inversion angles.

 If possible, start with an angle of 20 or 30 degrees.
 Once you’re able to relax, advance to 45 or 60 degrees.

 Most experts agree that a 60-degree inverted position is a perfect angle for your spine to decompress without pulling harshly on your leg and ankle joints.

 Many inversion tables even go up to 90 degrees or 180 degrees—a full inversion!
-Though full inversion can be hard on legs and ankles, many inversion table users enjoy the effects.
+Though full inversion can be hard on legs and ankles, most users enjoy the effects.